wandb/docs/content/guides/integrations/ignite.md

     return train_loader, val_loader
 ```

-Using WandBLogger in ignite is a 2-step modular process: First, you need to create a WandBLogger object.
-Then it can be attached to any trainer or evaluator to automatically log the metrics.
-We'll do the following tasks sequentially: 1) Create a WandBLogger object 2) Attach the Object to the output handlers to:
+Using WandBLogger in ignite is a modular process: First, you create a WandBLogger object.
+Next, you attach it to a trainer or evaluator to automatically log the metrics.
+This example:

-* Log training loss - attach to trainer object
+* Logs training loss, attached to the trainer object.
-* Log validation loss - attach to evaluator
+* Logs validation loss, attached to the evaluator.
-* Log optional Parameters - Say, learning rate
+* Logs optional Parameters, such as learning rate.
-* Watch the model
+* Watches the model.

 ```python
 from ignite.contrib.handlers.wandb_logger import *